camerensmith/LookBook/README.md

 # Lookbook – Closet, Outfits, and Collections (PWA)

+<video src="concepts/demo.mov" controls width="720" style="max-width:100%"></video>

-Lookbook is a fast, privacy-first Progressive Web App to capture your closet, tag items, build outfits, and organize them into categories and collections – without ads or bloat.
+Lookbook is a fast PWA to capture your closet, tag items, build outfits, and organize them into categories and collections – without ads or bloat.

 Primary stakeholder: My girlfriend.
 She defined the acceptance criteria and guided feature planning.
 Her goals: an easy, simple, streamlined app to organize work/play/sleepwear, add seasonal/holiday groupings, and keep data trustworthy – no ads, minimal fluff, just the right amount of customization (tags, icons for categories/collections).